penn-state-open-science/bootcamp-2025-day-3-welcome/README.md

 # bootcamp-2025-day-3-welcome
-Slides presented at the start of Day 3 of the 2025 Bootcamp
+Welcome slides used by Rick Gilmore &amp; Alaina Pearce for the 2025 Bootcamp